siyuan-bruce/siyuan-bruce.github.io/_posts/2024-05-20-Empirical IO Learning Notes.md

 Structure models typically have compoents: 1) a model of consumer behavior or demand; 2) a specification of frims' costs; 3) a static equailibrium model of firms' competition in prices or quantities; 4) a dynamic equilibrium model of firms' competition in prices or quantities; 5) a model of firm entry or exit in a market.

 The parameters of the model are structural in the sense that they describe consumer preferences, production technology, and institutional constraints.

+## Coding practice for simulation
+There are some common components in a simulation model setting around equilibrium.
+1. exogenous
+2. endogenous
+3. shock
+4. constant
+5. parameter

+Exogenous variables are the variables that are determined outside the model.
+Endogenous variables are the variables that are determined inside the model.
+Shocks are the random variables that are not controlled by the model.
+Constants are the variables that are fixed in the model.
+Parameters are the variables that are estimated in the model.

+When using variables in the models, we should get it from the equilibrium object.

+For exogenous variables, they are categrized into demand side and supply side.

+Exogenous and endogeous variables can be named in natural language, such as fund\_allocation.
+Constants can be named as capital letter, such as J, K. Parameters can be named as Greek letters, such as sigma.
+Shock can be named as Greek letters, such as mu.